Safe exercise in pregnancy

 - ease back pain.

-Also, exercise might help women cope better during birth.
+Also, exercise might help your partner cope better during birth.
 This is because exercise is good practice for the physical demands of labour and birth, as well as its mental demands, like ‘staying power’ and determination.
-Exercise during pregnancy might help to shorten labour.
+Exercise during pregnancy might help to shorten labour and reduce the need for pain relief.

 Exercising with your partner is a great way for the two of you to feel close and to build a sense of ‘team’ that will help you once baby comes.

 Nausea, fatigue and other physical changes in pregnancy might mean your partner doesn’t feel like exercising.
-Changes in body shape might start to affect her balance and coordination in the coming months, and some activities might become uncomfortable.
+Changes in body shape might start to affect her balance and coordination, and some activities might become uncomfortable.

 A great way to encourage your partner to stay active – unless she’s been told otherwise by a health professional – is to exercise with her.